CourtView Online Information

 - Alaska Rules of Court: Rules of Administration - Rule 40(a): Index to Cases.

 - Certain cases that are dismissed at the initial hearing for lack of evidence or because of an error in the charging document are removed from CourtView under Administrative Rule 40(a)(3)-(10).
 Qualifying cases should be removed from CourtView automatically, but some cases may be missed.
-To report a case that should have been removed under the rule, please submit this form to the court where the case was filed.
+To report a case that should have been removed under the rule, please submit form TF-810 to the court where the case was filed.

 - Alaska Statute 22.35.030: Records concerning criminal cases resulting in acquittal or dismissal.